 Taken orally, minoxidil may react with alcohol and decrease your blood pressure.
 However, this side effect is rare.
 If you experience lowered blood pressure on this medication, see a physician.

-You will need to consult with a licensed physician and have them write you a prescription to use these medications.
-Once you do so, you will be able to order minoxidil through us for free and discreet delivery to your door or to a location of your choosing.
+You will need to consult with a licensed physician through licensed online platforms like UPGUYS and have them write you a prescription to use these medications.
+Once you do so, you can have minoxidil delivered to you.
+These products are clinically proven.

-We are licensed to dispense both finasteride and minoxidil.
-Minoxidil topical is available as a liquid solution or a foam.
+We are licensed to dispense both finasteride and minoxidil. minoxidil topical is available as a liquid solution or a foam.
 Finasteride should be taken orally as a tablet.

 Finasteride will have a systemic effect, while minoxidil will have a localized effect.

 Medications will be compounded at a licensed facility in Burnaby, BC.
-You can read more about the process in detail.

 Oral finasteride is one of several 5-alpha-reductase inhibitors.
 This medication works by blocking the conversion of testosterone into DHT.
 DHT is a hormone that is thought to be responsible for problems like male pattern baldness.